 Fungicide resistance costs soybean farmers time and money and impacts their profitability.
 USB encourages farmers to adopt best management practices, with emphasis on pest management, to enhance the overall sustainability of the U.S. soy crop and to avoid potential increase in regulations.

 - The soy checkoff played a leading role in establishing the Take Action program, an industry-wide partnership to help farmers manage pest resistance.

-- The Take Action industry partnership includes more than 25 universities from major row-crop states around the country, eight major pesticide providers, six farmer-led commodity organizations and one industry organization.
+- The Take Action industry partnership includes more than 25 universities from major row-crop states around the country, seven major pesticide providers, six farmer-led commodity organizations and one industry organization.